wazo-platform/euc-plugins-js-sdk/documentation/docs/installation.md

 yarn add @wazo/euc-plugins-sdk
 ```

-Then import SDK in any file of your project.
+Then import the SDK in any file of your project.

 ```js
 import { App } from '@wazo/euc-plugins-sdk';